openghg/openghg_inversions/README.md

 ## Getting Started

-For an overview of OpenGHG inversions, see this [primer](getting_started.html).
+For an overview of OpenGHG inversions, see this [primer](getting_started.md).

 ### Passing options in an `ini` file

 Extra options can be added to an `ini` file in almost any location.
-The [template ini file](openghg_inversions/hbmcmc/config/openghg_hbmcmc_input_template_example.ini) puts these option under the heading "MCMC.OPTIONS":
+The [template ini file](openghg_inversions/hbmcmc/config/openghg_hbmcmc_input_template_example.ini) puts these option under the heading `MCMC.OPTIONS`:

 ``` ini
 [MCMC.OPTIONS]